sohelrana09/modified-sales-order-grid/README.md

-# ModifiedSalesOrderGrid module is responsible for row color according to order status.
+<b>ModifiedSalesOrderGrid</b> module is responsible for row color according to order status.